l-RAIN-404-l/DeadURL/README.md

 # 🔥URL Scanner

-A super-efficient, async URL scanner that checks thousands of URLs from a file (.csv/.txt) for dead links (404s) This program can be use to clean a large list of URLs from broken ones.
+A super-efficient, async URL scanner that checks thousands of URLs from a file (.csv/.txt) for dead links (404s) This program can be used to clean a large list of URLs from broken ones.

 ---